How to Fix Heating element replacement on Amana NED4655EW (Electric)

 How Much Does This Repair Cost?

-A replacement heating element for the Amana NED4655EW typically costs between $20 and $60 in parts alone.
-A professional repair service will generally charge $150 to $300 once you factor in labor and the service call fee.
-Tackling this repair yourself can save you $100 or more, making it a worthwhile DIY project.
+The cost of a replacement heating element for the Amana NED4655EW typically ranges from $20 to $60 for parts alone.
+A professional repair service will generally charge $150 to $300 when you factor in labor and the service call fee.
+By tackling this repair yourself, you can save $100 or more, making it a worthwhile DIY project.

 Frequently Asked Questions